antman-oss/GEOTAB/README.md

   ]
 }

-> GeoJSON_Inspect mygeojsonfile.json 0 1
+> GeoJSON_Inspect.exe mygeojsonfile.json 0 1
 Result: First geo object is extracted and saved as e.g. 1_mygeojsonfile.json This file will most likely be small and you will be able to interrogate the file with a text editor.

->GeoJSON_Inspect mygeojsonfile.json properties.NAME 0
+>GeoJSON_Inspect.exe mygeojsonfile.json properties.NAME 0
 Result: Every geo object is extracted and saved with using value from object Key called properties.SHAPENAME e.g. 1_sydney_mygeojsonfile.json
 2_brisbane_mygeojsonfile.json
 This is helpful to find a particular geo object by using a geojson Key Value in the filename.

->GeoJSON_Inspect mygeojsonfile.json properties.EXTENT 1 1
+>GeoJSON_Inspect.exe mygeojsonfile.json properties.EXTENT 1 1
 Result: First geo object is extracted and saved as e.g.
 1_land_mygeojsonfile.json
 ["land":2] - console displays number entries per value.